This is part of the ANKN Logo

 Over 60 years later, things haven’t changed at all regarding the use of intelligence tests that Havighurst reported.
 Havighurst benefited from the BIA’s national Education Program office Chicago location.
 In 1941 the “Indian Education Research Project,” was initiated at the University of Chicago by the BIA (Zintz, 1969, pp. 131-132.).

 Perhaps one of the earliest and most in-depth study of one American Indian education group was conducted by two Stanford University researchers, Dewey Anderson and Walter Eells (1935).
 They spent two years trekking throughout Territorial Alaska applying standardized tests of achievement and intelligence to Eskimos, Indians and Aleuts.
 Frustrated with the dramatic difference between Alaskan Native language, cultural and social conditions and the Stanford Achievement test or the Stanford-Benet Intelligence Test, the researchers attempted on-the-spot modifications in order to develop different data.
 It was interesting in that a main source of information on Alaskan Natives was mostly provided to the researchers by local non-Natives, many of whom operated isolated trading posts.
 It is important that standardized evaluation instruments provided only minimally useful results.
-The most important finding of this massive work was that Alaskan Natives were (and are) very different culturally from the norming groups of the instruments, consequently, standardized instruments and related statistics based on norming groups, should be used on American Indians with great caution.
+The most important finding of this massive work was that Alaskan Natives were (and are) very different culturally from the norming groups of the instruments, consequently, standardized instruments and related statistics based on norming groups, should be used on Indians/Natives with great caution.

 Up until about 1946, the BIA headquarters office for its national education program was located in Chicago.
 It is not surprising that the University of Chicago played an important role in evaluating American Indian education.
 With the advent of the famed Meriam (1928) report and the change in administration to Franklin Roosevelt, important changes in American Indian education were implemented.
 Roosevelt appointed John Collier as Indian Commissioner (Philp, 1981), who appointed Progressive Educator Edward Everett Dale as his Education Director.
 Dale began a long influence on BIA Education by the Progressive Education movement (Goodenow 1980).
 When Dale left the BIA another Progressive Educator, Willard Beatty (Squire 1972, p.
 214), was appointed as Education Director.
 Collier, who espoused “Social Engineering,” (Boyce, 1974) and his Progressive Education Directors of Education were partial to evaluation data to prove effectiveness of Federal schools compared to public schools.

-Four National Evaluations, 1944 - 1970
+FOUR NATIONAL EVALUATIONS, 1944 - 1970

 In the contemporary standards based education reform for most states, standardized tests are used in ways the test developers say they should not be used.
 Standardized tests cannot measure a total education program which includes affective and cognitive domains.
 Further, to produce accurate evaluation data on a reform program the curriculum content, teacher education and assessment (tests) must be aligned (Schoenfeld, 2002).
-This is a simple, age-old education principle which says that the content taught children determines the content of the tests and that teachers are educated to teach said curriculum content.
+This is a simple, age- old education principle which says that the content taught children determines the content of the tests and that teachers are educated to teach said curriculum content.

-There were four national evaluations of American Indian education.
+There were four national evaluations of Indian/Native education.
 All four were paid for by the BIA and had a major purpose of comparing the relative effectiveness of the BIA education program schools compared to public and mission schools and Indian and White students.
 The first was contracted to the University of Chicago, the next two to the University of Kansas and the fourth conducted without university assistance, was contracted to the Southwest Regional Laboratory, a Great Society creation.
 There was continuity between the four evaluation that was provided by L. Madison Coombs, an employee of the BIA’s Education office.
-Coombs was a major role player in BIA education evaluation and research from about 1950 to 1970.
+Coombs was a major role player in BIA education evaluation and research from about 1948 to 1970.
 The general design of the four evaluations was set by the first evaluation.
 Because the first evaluation more or less established the basic design for all four, it will be discussed in more detail and its design used to describe the following three.

 The Peterson Evaluation, Number One